Building a better Canada by growing global trade.

 The Grand Trunk Pacific Railway (GTP) extended from Winnipeg to Prince Rupert and linked with Eastern Canada’s Grand Trunk Railway to form the nation’s second transcontinental railway.
 The project’s principal promoter and GTP Manager, Charles Melville Hays, lost his life in the sinking of the RMS Titanic.
 By the time the last spike was driven in 1914, the railway-building era was drawing to a close and Canada was moving into an economic recession.
-The GTP slipped into bankruptcy and shortly after the outbreak of war in 1919, it was absorbed by Canadian National Railway (today’s CN Rail).
+The GTP slipped into bankruptcy and shortly after the outbreak of war, it was absorbed by Canadian National Railway (today’s CN Rail).

 The city’s fortunes turned to fish.
 Cow Bay became the seat of fishing activities with the advent of the halibut exchange and growth in processing companies such as the Atlin Fish Plant, now the Atlin Terminal—home to the Prince Rupert Port Authority, the Port Information Centre and Prince Rupert Visitor Information Centre, and other businesses.
 The fishing industry diversified and over the next 75 years was an economic mainstay.

 As the most northerly railhead on the continent of North America, Prince Rupert served as a World War II port of embarkation for the war in the Aleutians and the Pacific.
 Extensive facilities were built to handle the US and Canadian troops and equipment that silently shipped through the port city.